-One day when I was out picking blackberries (I realise this sounds like the beginning of a 1950s Disney film but stay with me) an older lady stopped me and asked if I was collecting ingredients for a love potion. 😁 I said that I was making liqueur which I suppose could have the same effect of consumed in the right quantities!
+One day when I was out picking blackberries (I realise this sounds like the beginning of a 1950s Disney film but stay with me) an older lady stopped me and asked if I was collecting ingredients for a love potion. 😁 I said that I was making blackberry liqueur which perhaps could have the same effect if consumed in the right quantities!

 I suppose there is something of the craft in foraging – watching the seasons, curating a pantry of natural ingredients and whipping up tasty treats and cures for all occasions.

 It’s fitting then that this beautiful witch’s broomstick, the perfect non-spooky Halloween decoration, is made from found materials, dried herbs and flowers.

 A large stick – at least shoulder height and relatively straight

 A handful of thin twigs and stocks around 40-50cm long